raja045/CEHv12_Ultimate_Study_Guide/Module 12 - Evading IDS, FIrewalls, and Honeypots.md

       - Faster speed
       - Minimal interference
       - More expensive
-      - Hard to impement and configure an requires more space
+      - Hard to implement and configure an requires more space
     - **Software Firewall**
       - A firewall software program installed on a computer just like normal software
       - Used to filter traffic for individual home users